-For example, you publish a unit with a video and discussion:
+For example, you publish a unit with a video and a discussion.

-Students see the same content in the LMS:
+Students see the same content in the LMS.

-You later decide to add a multiple choice problem to the unit, before the discussion:

-Before you publish this change, you can see what the question will look to students.
+You later decide to add a multiple choice problem to the unit, before the discussion.
+Before you publish this change, you can see how the question will look to students by previewing the unit in the LMS.

-When you click Preview Changes, you see the unit in the LMS with the multiple choice question:
+When you click Preview and select to view the course as a Student, you see the unit in the LMS with the multiple choice question.
 This preview shows how students will experience the unit after you publish the change.

-In the live course, students continue to see the same content, without the multiple choice question, until you publish the change.
+In the live course, students continue to see the existing content, without the multiple choice question, until you publish the change.

-Note: Preview Changes in not available when the unit's state is Published and Live, because in this case the preview and live version are exactly the same.
-You can view the live course to see the published content.
+Note: When the unit's state is Published and Live, the preview and the live version of the courseware are exactly the same.
+Selecting either of View Live or Preview gives you the same view.

-6.8.2 View Your Live Course
+5.8.2 View Your Live Course

-When you are working in Studio, you can test your course by viewing it in the LMS.
-In the LMS, you can see your course as a student sees it.
-You can see your course in Staff View or Student View.
+While you are working in Studio, you can test your live course by viewing it in the LMS as all students, or a particular student, would see it.
+You can see your course in Staff View, Student View, or Specific Student View.
 If you are using content groups to designate specific content as visible only to particular content groups, you can see your course as a content group would see it.